 There are a number of spaces for recreational sports out at Chippewa Park as well, including baseball fields and a volleyball net next to the beach...perfect for practicing with your team, or just enjoying a sunny afternoon.

 With five seperate fields to choose from as well as the beach, picnics are always in abundance at Chippewa Park.
 Whether renting a field for a work picnic, or just for a fun family afternoon, Chippewa Park is the place to go.
 With the beach close by, amusement rides, wildlife park, and playground, there is something for everyone to enjoy!

 Sleeping Giant Viewing Area

-Union Gas of Thunder Bay, strong supporters of The Friends of Chippewa Park, embarked on an interesting project last summer that will provide lasting benefits to the park.
+Union Gas of Thunder Bay, strong supporters of The Friends of Chippewa Park, embarked on an interesting project that will provide lasting benefits to the park.
 With the generous donations of a number of employees, local business people, and just those who love the park raised $2,360.00 for The Friends of Chippewa Park, and provided 20 white pine trees to the organization.
 These trees have since been planted throughout the park.
-In June of this year, Union Gas employees developed a viewing area for visitors to enjoy the fantastic view of the Sleeping Giant.
-The viewing area isl be made up of a couple of benches along with a flower garden so visitors and regular users of the park can view what we all believe is one of the seven wonders of Canada - The Sleeping Giant.
+Union Gas employees developed a viewing area for visitors to enjoy the fantastic view of the Sleeping Giant.
+The viewing area is be made up of a couple of benches along with a flower garden so visitors and regular users of the park can view what we all believe is one of the seven wonders of Canada - The Sleeping Giant.
 In addition, a plaque recognizing those who contributed to the viewing area and information on the legend of the Sleeping Giant is placed in the area.